hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 - `notes` (string) - VM notes.

-- `destroy` (bool) - If set to true, the VM will be destroyed after the builder completes
+- `destroy` (bool) - If set to true, the virtual machine will be destroyed after the build completes.

-- `vapp` (vAppConfig) - Set the vApp Options to a virtual machine.
+- `vapp` (vAppConfig) - Set the vApp Options on the virtual machine image.
-  See the [vApp Options Configuration](/packer/integrations/hashicorp/vmware/latest/components/builder/vsphere-clone#vapp-options-configuration) to know the available options and how to use it.
+  See the [vApp Options Configuration](/packer/integrations/hashicorp/vmware/latest/components/builder/vsphere-clone#vapp-options-configuration) section for more information.

 <!-- End of code generated from the comments of the CloneConfig struct in builder/vsphere/clone/step_clone.go; -->